ALIGN-analoglayout/ALIGN-public/compose/README.md

 		% docker volume create <volumeName>
 		% export ALIGN_WORKING_DIR=<volumeName>

-To setup ofr using a working directory in a container-based flow using a working directory.
+To setup for using a working directory in a container-based flow using a working directory.
 (In WSL, this directory must be the full path to a Windows shared directory):